Elliot Parish

-Elliot Charles Parish (born 20 May 1990) is an English professional footballer who plays as a goalkeeper for Scottish Premiership club St Johnstone.
+Elliot Charles Parish (born 20 May 1990) is an English professional football coach and a former goalkeeper.
+He is the goalkeeper coach of Major League Soccer club Atlanta United.

 Parish began his career at Aston Villa, where he progressed through the club's Academy.
 He made his professional debut away from the club on loan at League Two side Lincoln City in 2011, before a short loan at Cardiff City where he made no appearances.
 He joined Cardiff on a permanent basis in January 2012, before being loaned out to Wycombe Wanderers later the same year.
 He was released by the club in 2013, again failing to make a first-team appearance.
 He joined Bristol City, where he went on to make 19 league appearances, but again found himself out on loan, on this occasion to Newport County.
 He later joined Blackpool for one season, and then played for Colchester United for one season, before joining Accrington Stanley.
 He then signed for Dundee where he spent two seasons.
+Internationally, Parish has represented England at under-20 level.

-Parish has represented England at under-20 level.
+Parish finished his playing career with St Johnstone, and began his coaching career there as the club's goalkeeper coach.
+In 2025, Parish became Major League Soccer club Atlanta United under manager Ronny Deila.